-I purchased two of the same crayon molds, so I can fill and make two cookie sheets at the same time.
+Recommendation: Purchase two of the same crayon molds, so you can fill and make two cookie sheets at the same time.
 Please note: your crayon molds and cookie sheets will definitely be colorfully splattered with melted crayon specks.
 I use those super inexpensive cookie trays and keep them stored alongside the crayon molds to use again next year.

 STEP FOUR: “Bake” the crayons!